cloudFPGA/Doc/docsrc/pages/Overview.md

 deploying _bitstreams_ of such ROL applications are presented in the figure below.
  * the leftmost situation depicts a user working on its local **desktop** to develop his application and later deploy it on a single cloudFPGA instance (represented here as a little _yellow_ square box at the bottom of the figure).
-In this scenario, the user's desktop is expected to supervise the FPGA instance and to feed it with appropriate data and commands.
+In this _on-premise_ scenario, the user's desktop is expected to supervise the FPGA instance and to feed it with appropriate data and commands.
  * the middle case shows a user developing on a **Virtual Machine (VM)** hosted in the Cloud and later deploying the same application on multiple cF instances.
 Obviously, the preferred way to manage these duplicated cF instances is to use that same VM or a similar one in the Cloud.